Team-Cartographer/SUITS-2024-LMCC/README.md

 For most testing cases, please answer `Y`, unless you have another computer on the same network with the LMCC server ready to use.

+**Keep in mind that the LMCC window must be full screen.
+Portions of our app may not work properly with a collapsed window!**

 ### Platform-Specific Instructions

 Since the App is built for Mac, Linux, and Windows, you can follow your platform specific instructions below: